Chris Brown Gets Checked By Neymar After Following Bruna Marquezine On IG

 What do you think of Neymar Jr.’s response to Chris Brown following his girlfriend, Bruna Marquezine, on Instagram?

-[Featured Image by Imeh Akpanudosen/Getty Images & Robert Marquardt/Getty Images]
+[Featured Image by Imeh Akpanudosen/Getty Images; Robert Marquardt/Getty Images]